piieboi/legal/mtn-copyright.md

-# COPYRIGHT AGREEMENT FOR MOUNTAIN SOFTWARE BY CODE HANGOVER
+# COPYRIGHT AGREEMENT FOR MOUNTAIN BY CODE HANGOVER

 This Copyright Agreement ("Agreement") is made between Code Hangover ("Company"), and the user of the Mountain software ("User") in 2023.
 By using the Mountain software, User agrees to be bound by this Agreement.